uuf6429/LazarusWebsite/README.md

 - Fix/work on SMF integration including links in menu config
 - Convert image bullets (in home header) to real bullets (or something scalable)
 - Change menu functionality so one can provide menu items (used for downloads menu)
+- Using CSS Media Queries, create a mobile-friendly stylesheet

 Links & Contact
 ---------------